manojSRawat/sunbird-resource-library/README.md

 Add to `NgModule` for the application in which you want to use:

-    import { CollectionEditorLibraryModule } from 'sunbird-collection-editor-v9';
+    import { ResourceLibraryModule } from 'sunbird-collection-editor-v9';

     @NgModule({
 	    ...
 	    imports: [
-            CollectionEditorLibraryModule,
+            ResourceLibraryModule,
 	    ...
     })